 Our program's mission is to

 Help those who may be struggling, both HERO and ZOW by offering them support

 Encourage them to set attainable goals toward bettering their mental health.

-Reach those goals by providing them with referrals to professional mental health services, and
+Reach those goals by providing them with probono professional mental health services, and

 Overcome their pain in efforts to prevent suicide.

 Our efforts through our HERO mentor program are to help prevent servicemen, veteran, first responder, and youth suicide.
 This is not "just" a mentorship program, it is a combination of mentorship and therapy to help the ZOWs.
 We know that a HERO + ZOW= RESILIENCE

-**First Responders, Servicemembers, Veterans, and Civilian mentors are encouraged to apply.
-All HERO mentor applicants must undergo and pass a background check to ensure the safety of the participants of our program.
+**First Responders, Servicemembers, Veterans, and Civilian mentors are encouraged to apply to become a HERO.
+All HERO mentor applicants must undergo and pass a criminal background check to ensure the safety of the participants of our program.
 All mentors are expected to take a resilience training offered by our organization in partnership with The Hope For Us Network prior to being paired with a ZOW.

 All mentors must commit a minimum of 6 months to the program unless being deployed.